2020–21 SEHA League: Final Four

 The four winners of the quarter-final matches qualify for the right to contest the SEHA final four.

 The Final Four will be played between 3 and 5 September 2021.

-Due to the fact that the health authorities of the Republic of Croatia have conducted COVID-19 test in the team of HC Vardar 1961 on 31 August 2021, and have received a positive test for one team member.
-They have imposed the isolation for the positive-tested team member and people who were in contact with this team member, while for the rest of the team there is a possibility of a virus transmition.
-The Executive Committee made a decision that HC Vardar 1961 is excluded from the Final 4.
-Since HC PPD Zagreb was playing against HC Vardar 1961 in the quarter-finals of the competition, and due to the fact that they were the best ranked team of the regular part of the season, the Executive Committee also made a decision that HC PPD Zagreb will be invited to the Final 4 as a substitute team.
+Because the health authorities of the Republic of Croatia conducted COVID-19 tests on the team of HC Vardar 1961 on 31 August 2021, and received a positive test for one team member, they imposed isolation for the positive-tested team member and people who were in contact with this team member, while for the rest of the team there was a possibility of a virus transmition.
+The Executive Committee made a decision that HC Vardar 1961 was excluded from the Final 4.
+Since HC PPD Zagreb was playing against HC Vardar 1961 in the quarter-finals of the competition, and because they were the best ranked team of the regular part of the season, the Executive Committee also made a decision that HC PPD Zagreb would be invited to the Final 4 as a substitute team.